dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 In case if data items passed to ``joinmatches`` are lists, ``joinmatches`` will combine them in one single list, if any of the items is a string and at list one of the items is a list, all items will be combined in a list as well.
 For instance, to convert match results to a list `to_list`_ function can be used.

 .. warning:: if template line contains match variable with ``joinmatches``, all variables in that line should have ``joinmatches`` defined, otherwise match results will not be joined.
 Moreover, ``joinmatches`` should use same join character for predictable results.
-Only ``ignore`` indicator supported for such line with ``joinmatches`` variables.
+Only ``ignore`` indicator supported for line with ``joinmatches`` variables.

 **Example-1**